- Snakes can be quite fascinating and beautiful creatures but are often misunderstood.

 These beautiful yet highly venomous snakes are, like several others on this list, also native to Southeast Asia.
-Their coloration is absolutely stunning, with bright, blood-red heads and tails, bluish-black bodies, and thin, sky blue stripes running down the snakes’ sides.
+Their coloration is absolutely stunning, with bright, blood-red heads and tails, bluish-black bodies, and thin, sky-blue stripes running down the snakes’ sides.
 They can be hard to find and properly document, as they are quite reclusive and semi-fossorial.
-These snakes spend most of their time burrowing in the dirt and leaves in their heavily forested, mountainous habitats.
+These snakes spend most of their time burrowing in the dirt and leaving in their heavily forested, mountainous habitats.

 While they aren’t particularly aggressive, blue Malayan coral snakes can occasionally kill humans with the help of their long venom glands that house powerful cytotoxic venom.
 Fortunately, though, this is rare, as humans are most certainly not on their menu!
 Notably, they mostly feed on other, smaller snakes.

 If you’re lucky (or, perhaps, unfortunate) enough to see one of these snakes in the wild, it’s best to admire them at a safe distance.
 There is currently no antidote or antivenom to treat their powerful bite!